poopipe/shed/README.md

 Usage:
 Build the code into a package and install it.
-You can then run it using python3 -m shed -f 'path to fragment shader file' I'll supply packages when I've worked out how to do CI/CD on github.
+You can then run it using python3 -m shed -f 'path to fragment shader file.
+I'll supply packages when I've worked out how to do CI/CD on github.

 ### What it does